Table of Contents

 Note

-Note that on ARCore-supported models, the "Google Play Services for AR APP" must be installed separately to run ARCore functionality.
-This app may be pre-installed on some models, while others need to search and install it from the app store.
+Note that on ARCore-supported models, an additional "Google Play Services for AR APP" must be installed to run ARCore functionality.
+This may be pre-installed on some models, while on others it needs to be searched for and installed from the app store.

 Download and install the data collection tool app Mega Toolbox:

-- Android users: On the EasyAR download page, find the "Development Tools" section and download the Mega Toolbox Android installation package.
-After downloading, copy the installation package to your phone for direct installation, or use
+• Android users: On the EasyAR download page, find the "Development Tools" section and download the Mega Toolbox Android installation package.
+After downloading, copy the installation package to your phone for direct installation, or use adb install EasyARMegaToolbox_***.apk on your computer.

 Collection process

-The collection process consists of three stages: launching Mega Toolbox, on-site path scanning collection, and data saving.
+The collection process is divided into three stages: launching Mega Toolbox, on-site route scanning and collection, and data saving.

 Launching MegaToolbox